openshift/hypershift/docs/content/developers/how-to/onboard-a-platform.md

 # How to extend HyperShift to support a new platform

-A Platform represents a series of assumptions and choices that Hyperhift makes about the environment where it's running, e.g AWS, IBMCloud, Kubevirt.
+A Platform represents a series of assumptions and choices that HyperShift makes about the environment where it's running, e.g AWS, IBMCloud, Kubevirt.
 The implementation of a new platform crosses multiple controllers.

 The HostedCluster controller requires an implementation of the [Platform interface](hypershift-operator/controllers/hostedcluster/internal/platform) to shim a particular CAPI implementation and manage required cloud credentials.